ericblade/webos-service-stub/README.md

 - del: mostly complete for general use. does not support purge: false
 - put: mostly complete. as stub does not understand kinds, it will accept any information you throw at it, even if you do not match your on-device kind's schemas.
-- merge: supports basic operation with objects array, query support is totally unimplemented
+- merge: supports basic operation with objects array, and queries
+- mergePut: supports basic operation with queries -- live database does not seem to support mergePut with objects.

 ## Adding more services to the simulation

-If you want to add more services to the simulation, it should be pretty easy to do so -- DatabaseStub simply requires lib/ServiceStub, and operates as if it were a regular webos service running inside webOS.  /index instantiates it, and provides a pointer for ServiceStub to access the database instances with.
-ServiceStub accesses it within it's .call method.

-If you're feeling particularly industrious, you could implement an entire luna-service2 bus simulation, and simulate virtually everything on a device, if you wanted to.
-It's not actually that difficult, just not particularly necessary for the purposes that I needed to simulate.
+The simulation has now been extended to support multiple services -- any code that instantiates a new Service object with this library will be pulled into the simulation, and any functions that it registers should be callable from any other service, just as a live luna-bus service would be.

+To add new services to this library, write a service, and require it in the index.js here, in the block at the bottom.

 # Enjoy!